BMW xDrive: Dynamic Performance Control

 An upgraded version of xDrive with torque vectoring, called 'Dynamic Performance Control' (DPC), was introduced on the 2008 BMW X6 and has since become available on other vehicles including the BMW X5 M. As per most torque vectoring systems, the primary function is to increase agility in cornering.
 The DPC system is also used by the electronic stability control (DSC) to correct for understeer/oversteer, with one reviewer commenting that it provided smoother results and avoided the temporary power loss associated with the traditional method of using individual wheel brakes in such situations.

 The DPC system can distribute torque between the front and rear axles, and between the two wheels on the rear axle.
 The system uses a clutch pack and planetary gearset within the differential to overdrive a wheel or axle as required.

 Applications

-The first models xDrive models (as opposed to the earlier all-wheel drive system) were released in 2003.
-These consisted of the newly released BMW X3 (E83), facelifted BMW X5 (E53).
+The first xDrive models (as opposed to the earlier all-wheel drive system) were released in 2003.
+These consisted of the newly released BMW X3 (E83) - ATC400 Transfer Case, facelifted BMW X5 (E53) - ATC500 Transfer Case.
 In the following years, the availability of xDrive increased throughout the model range, and it is currently available on most models.

 The first BMW M models to use xDrive were the 2009 E70 X5M and E71 X6M models.
 The first non-SUV BMW M model to not be rear-wheel drive was the 2017 F90 M5, which was only available with xDrive.

 In Canada, 50 percent of BMWs sold in 2005 were fitted with xDrive.
 As of 2010, BMW Canada stopped offering rear-wheel drive versions of models that were available with xDrive, for example the only BMW 6 Series (F12) 650i version available without xDrive in 2012 was the convertible version.